RightsandWrongsgit/ARMTEC/cicd/configatroot.md

 ### DIFFERENCES IN THE OPERATING ENVIRONMENTS

 Start this process by thinking about Platform.sh as your host being the most sane controller of the most critical environment; 'main' (Production).
-Then think about the three YAML files that Platform.sh installed in our project which control the definition of the Production environment for your project. <font color=yellow>Don't worry  that Platform.sh uses 'yaml' files and Lando uses 'yml files; they are the same thing.</font>
+Then think about the three YAML files that Platform.sh installed in our project which control the definition of the Production environment for your project. <font color=green>Don't worry  that Platform.sh uses 'yaml' files and Lando uses 'yml files; they are the same thing.</font>

-<font color=red>THIS IS FOR INFORMATION LATER, AS YOUR PROJECT ADVANCES</font><br>
+<font color=red>THIS IS FOR INFORMATION LATER, AS YOUR PROJECT ADVANCES</font>
-<font color=yellow>The Operating Environments are how your containers work</font><br>
+<font color=yellow>The Operating Environments are how your containers work</font>
 The easiest way to wrap your mind around containers is to thing of them like a server or [LAMP/WAMP/MAMP stack](https://aws.amazon.com/what-is/lamp-stack/#:~:text=A%20LAMP%20stack%20is%20a,and%20the%20programming%20language%2C%20PHP.) in a physical environment world.

 First we have `.platform.app.yaml` at the root level of our project; the same level as our composer.json and composer.lock that might be thought us a Drupal recipes to be built within a container.
 It is actually at the very same level as our `lando.upstream.yml` file.
 Wonder if the Platform one drives the host container and the Lando one drives the local container...